Family Learning Award winner

 Alex said, “We wanted to start learning BSL as a family so that Krsna would have a full language in which to communicate.
 We take it for granted, but without a full language it’s much more difficult for us to express emotions and develop relationships.”

 Krsna’s parents, Karuna and her husband Prana Smith, wanted Krsna to be immersed in Deaf culture from an early age.
 They started learning BSL when he was a baby and quickly arranged for him to spend time with other Deaf people.
-“No child can become fluent in a language unless they can experience it being used fluently around them.
-It was really important to us to be able to communicate with him fully, include him in family conversations and help to support him in his BSL.”

 They started by teaching themselves BSL at home using books and online resources.
 When subsidised entry-level classes were set up locally as part of the Dysgu Bro programme, they signed up right away.
 Grandmother, Alex, continued: “Learning BSL can be very expensive so we feel incredibly grateful for this opportunity.
 If there was more funding available, more families would be able to support Deaf family members by learning BSL.